 The Alcoholic Beverages Advertising Code Scheme is the centrepiece of alcohol marketing regulation in Australia.
-Available at abac.org.au.

 Adult Sexual Products and Services

 Advertising or marketing communications on any medium for adult sexual products and services (such as sex toys, gentlemen's clubs, strip clubs or escort services).